Rhode Island Hospital

 - The Institute for the Study and Practice of Nonviolence provides a range of supportive services for families, friends and significant others of homicide victims.

-- RI Victim Assistance Portal provides access to comprehensive resources for victims of crime, including information about the criminal justice procedure.
+- RI Victim Services Unit provides access to comprehensive resources for victims of crime, including information about the criminal justice procedure.
 Users must register to use this site.

 - Family Help Desk